 awarded to Michael and Dana McCreesh for TeamBrent/ Dr. Kochan valued service to his community and the profession of dentistry.
 Each year an award is given in his honor to celebrate the efforts of people who work tirelessly to improve the world around them.

 awarded to Mike McCreesh for TeamBrent/ Award for those making a difference.

 Key to a Cure Saks/Greenwich 2007

-Dana McCreesh was chosen by CancerCare of Connecticut as one of four volunteer models for its Viva La Cure Fashion Show at Saks Fifth Avenue, Greenwich CT.
-The women were recognized by CancerCare of Connecticut for making a difference to the cause.
+Dana McCreesh represented TeamBrent as on of four models for CancerCare of Connecticut for its Viva La Cure Fashion Show at Saks Fifth Avenue, Greenwich CT, for making a difference to the cause.